A.R.M. Holding Announces New Initiatives And Expanded Support For The City's Cultural Vision

+The fourth and largest edition of the A.R.M.
+Holding Children's Programme, the UAE's largest cultural education programme, now reaches 15,000 students annually Announces pilot programme for cultural education in schools for people of determination Launches HUNA Cultural Strategy including a new public Sculpture Park at H-Residence featuring leading artists.

-DUBAI, UNITED ARAB EMIRATES, February 21, 2024 /EINPresswire / -- As Dubai Art Season 2024 continues to cement the city's status as a global centre for culture, leading Dubai-based investment firm A.R.M.
+Dubai, UAE: As Dubai Art Season 2024 continues to cement the city's status as a global centre for culture, leading Dubai-based investment firm A.R.M.
 Holding today announces updates on its cultural initiatives.
-Three distinct programmes aimed at enriching Dubai's artistic and cultural fabric will extend their reach to families, schools, and the wider creative community -- reaffirming A.R.M.
+Three distinct programmes aimed at enriching Dubai's artistic and cultural fabric will extend their reach to families, schools, and the wider creative community - reaffirming A.R.M.
 Holding's dedication to cultivating the arts and creative education in the UAE.

-CONTINUED GROWTH OF THE A.R.M.
-HOLDING CHILDREN'S PROGRAMME , THE LARGEST CULTURAL EDUCATION PROGRAMME IN THE UAE
+Continued growth of the A.R.M.
+Holding Children's Programme, the largest cultural education programme in the UAE.

 The A.R.M.
 Holding Children's Programme, now in its fourth year was created to inspire the next generation of artists.
 The 2024 edition will launch at Art Dubai (1-3 March) before expanding to 100 private and government educational institutions, including schools for people of determination, across the UAE.
 This one-of-a-kind initiative will reach over 15,000 students in all seven emirates, making it the largest such programme in the UAE.

 Designed for students from ages 5 to 17 to foster understanding and interest in the arts through interaction with international artists and exposure to a wide range of art and design practices, this year's programme will further expand its bespoke workshops to enhance teaching capabilities by providing teachers with masterclasses, as well as the first-of-a-kind adapted programme in schools for people of determination.
-Goa-based artist Sahil Naik was selected to conceive and deliver his "Worlds in a Box" programme, exploring creation using dioramas, memory, and the built environment as sources of inspiration.
-Each workshop will conclude with a tour of Art Dubai.
+Goa-based artist Sahil Naik was selected to conceive and deliver his“Worlds in a Box” programme, exploring creation using dioramas, memory, and the built environment as sources of inspiration.
+Each workshop will conclude with a tour of Art Dubai, enabling children to take the ideas learned outside of the workshop space and learn from some of the world's top visual artists.
+Naik has also designed a purpose-built Creative Play Area for children attending the fair, incorporating elements from the previous three iterations, by Jacob Dahlgren (2023), Cyrus Kabiru (2022) and Noom Project (2021).
 The programme will also enable schools to bring these workshops directly to classrooms, with the second phase commencing in April 2024.

-THE OFFICIAL LAUNCH OF THE HUNA CULTURAL PROGRAMME WITH THE NEW HUNA SCULPTURE PARK AT H-RESIDENCE AS CENTREPIECE
+The official launch of the HUNA Cultural Programme with the new HUNA Sculpture Park at H-Residence as centrepiece.

 HUNA, a subsidiary of A.R.M.
 Holding, is a culturally driven lifestyle developer that transcends traditional property development by infusing art and culture into every project.
 Seeking to become a catalyst for creative experiences and building culture-focused communities, HUNA will officially launch its year-round Cultural Programme on 1 March 2024 with the highly anticipated unveiling of the HUNA Sculpture Park at H-Residence along Jumeirah Road, Dubai.